 - Be sure to cut the squash into equal-sized pieces so it cooks evenly.
 I recommend ½-inch cubes.

 - If you are short on time, buy pre-cut butternut squash cubes at the grocery store.
-You may still have to cut the cubes into smaller pieces but it will be much less prep time.
+You may still have to cut the cubes into smaller pieces, but it will take much less prep time.

 - The total cooking time will depend on your air fryer model.
 I recommend checking on the squash after 10 minutes.